jroper/openshift-deployment-guide/src/main/paradox/lagom/preparing-for-production.md

 ### Configuration

-Now let's configure Akka discovery to use the asynchronous DNS implementation, by adding the following to `prod-application.conf`:
+Now let's configure Akka discovery to use DNS as the discovery method, by adding the following to `prod-application.conf`:

 ```
-akka {
-  discovery.method = akka-dns
+akka.discovery.method = akka-dns
-  io.dns.resolver = async-dns
-}
 ```

 ### Binding